Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 otherwise hand signals mode will be used and the "(hand signals)" will be added to the "Crew Chief" menu name to indicate that.

->💡Since the external intercom is wired in parallel with the WSO's microphone and headset, the ground crew and WSO can block each other during simultaneous transmissions.
+> 💡 Since the external intercom is wired in parallel with the WSO's microphone and headset,
+> the ground crew and WSO can block each other during simultaneous transmissions.
-In addition, the WSO's function selector switch must be in **HOT MIC** to allow aircraft to ground communications.
+> In addition, the WSO's function selector switch must be in **HOT MIC** to allow
+> aircraft to ground communications.

 Keep in mind that you can verify the 2-way communication by using "Comms Check" option.